Bugged At Work: How Secret Recordings Are Changing the Workplace

 But Katrina Patrick, a Houston employment attorney, says surreptitious workplace recordings are commonplace.

 "When I first started practicing 23 years ago, it was a rarity; [in] five years, you have about two or three cases where there were recordings," she says.
 "But today, the question really is: 'Why didn't you record?
-You mean to tell me you have no recordings?'"
+You mean to tell me you have no recordings?' "

-Patrick says everyone ought to assume, at this point, that they're on mic: "If you are surprised you're being recorded, then you are extremely naïve; it really is the way of the world."
+Patrick says everyone ought to assume, at this point, that they're on mic: "If you are surprised you're being recorded, then you are extremely naive; it really is the way of the world."

 But the laws governing secret recordings are complex and vary by state, and in some cases there are federal rules that might apply.
 Eleven states require both parties to consent for the recording to be legal.
 Whistleblower protections, labor laws and free speech laws also can come into play.
 On top of that, some employers have policies prohibiting the practice.